 Bress, her husband, Max, and their four children had immigrated from Russia in 1906, as the civil unrest that would culminate in the Russian Revolution was escalating.

-Ferko, a Hungarian-immigrant coalminer, and George Ellis, who roomed together in Willock, were apprehended soon after the shooting.
+Ferko, a Hungarian-immigrant former coalminer who was familiar with the area, and George Elias, who roomed together in Pittsburgh, were apprehended soon after the shooting.
 Money from the store cash register was found in their possession.
 They confessed to police, with Ferko admitting to being the shooter.

 On December 31, 1920, Ferko’s conviction was reversed on appeal (Commonwealth v.
 Ferko, 269 PA.
 39, 1920) after the Pennsylvania Supreme Court ruled that the jury had been misinstructed that felony murder was necessarily first-degree murder.
 The statute empowers the jury to fix the degree of murder and requires that the jury be read this instruction.